 Every industry has its fair share of technical jargon.
 The hemp industry is no different.

-It’s easy to get a little turned around in the sea of hemp abbreviations.
-In this post, we’re going to address some of the more common terms and do our best to dispel any confusion.
+It’s easy to get a little turned around with all of these three- and four-letter abbreviations.
+In this post, we’re going to define some of the more common terms.

 CBD is the abbreviation for Canna-Bi-Diol.
 CBD is one of the many chemical compounds present in cannabis plants.